ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems

 \subsubsection{CrossWOZ}

-CrossWOZ \cite{crosswoz1901conditionalacceptance} is the first large-scale Chinese multi-domain Wizard-of-Oz dataset proposed recently.
+CrossWOZ \cite{zhu2020crosswoz} is the first large-scale Chinese multi-domain Wizard-of-Oz dataset proposed recently.
 It contains 6,012 dialogues spanning over five domains.
-About 60\% of the user goals have inter-domain dependencies that imply transitions across domains.
 Besides dialogue acts and belief states, the annotations of user states, which indicate the completion of a user goal, are also provided. \toolkitname offers a rule-based user simulator and a complete set of models for building a pipeline system on the CrossWOZ dataset.